d-mo/TwistedEve/README.txt

     I agree that Eve is a georgeous mermaid
     ^D

-Checkout the filters folder for examples on making your own filters.
+Check out the filters folder for examples on making your own filters.

+Don't forget to shut down the agree.py server when finished:

+    $ fg
+    ./bin/python helpers/agree.py
+    ^C
+    $

 TLS filtering
 --------------